Why Curiosity Matters More Than Ever

 2. Encourage Small Experiments

-Set aside time for side projects or low-stakes tests.
-Many top engineering firms use “sandbox hours” where staff can explore unrelated ideas.
+- Set aside time for different projects and low-stakes operations.
+Different engineering industries work with “sandbox hours,” where staff can find new ideas.
 According to a 2021 Deloitte survey, 62% of engineering managers said this practice directly led to new products or patents.

 You can’t force curiosity, but you can create an environment where it’s welcome.